amaury-dlv/sheetcaster/README.md

 # bugs

 -   It's very slow, we can't do much about it since it runs on server side.
--   Collisions are currently not handled (yet simple).

 # authors